As zero-tolerance immigration policy begins, parents and lawyers say family separations surge

-"I would ask that you give me a short sentence because my daughter is here," he said to the federal judge in US District Court in McAllen, Texas,
+(CNN)The undocumented immigrant from Honduras sobbed when she told an attorney Tuesday how federal authorities took her daughter as she breastfed the child in a detention center, where she was awaiting prosecution for entering the country illegally.

-The judge sentenced him to 15 days in jail, because Rodriguez-Avila was previously convicted for the same misdemeanor offense in 2012 and deported.
+When the woman resisted, she was handcuffed, Natalia Cornelio, the attorney with the Texas Civil Rights Project, recalled from her interview with the woman, who had been detained under the Trump administration's zero-tolerance policy to refer anyone caught crossing the border illegally for federal prosecution.

-Some 500 children, such as Rodriguez-Avila's daughter, have been separated from their parents within the last month since the Trump administration instituted a zero-tolerance policy to refer anyone caught crossing the border illegally for federal prosecution, said Miguel A. Nogueras, an assistant federal public defender for the Southern District of Texas in McAllen, citing an unofficial count by an attorney in his office.
+Since the policy was announced in May, some 500 children have been separated from their parents within the last month, according to Miguel A. Nogueras, an assistant federal public defender for the Southern District of Texas in McAllen, citing an unofficial count by an attorney in his office.

 Some parents who are under arrest tell public defenders they don't know what happened to their children, Nogueras said.
 Some parents also claim they have been told their children are being taken to be bathed or cleaned up, then the adults don't see them again.